 Is hierarchy inherently bad?
 This is a philosophical question with no easy answers, but I'm sure even libertarian socialists and capitalists will agree, some hierarchy is fine so long as it's consensual, agreed upon and earned - ie legitimate.
 But we really don't have that today - in politics, in most places where we work, and in many of our family lives.
 What we need is mutuality and mutual consent - where power is shared and power is deferred by choice, not always in one way, but in both ways over time, creating a dynamic and flowing equilibrium.

 Power that does not flow is power corrupted.

-From personal relationships to family relationships to workplace government to city government to state government to national government to international agreements, we need to strive for power with, not power over.
+From personal relationships to family relationships to workplace government to city, state and national government - all the way to international agreements and treaties, we need to strive for power with, not power over.
 We need to create relationships and government forms that serve each individual and the collective whole in the same way that the cosmic idea of yin and yang balance, strengthen and complement each other.

 If the governments of today are to remain relevant in the 21st century - they must evolve to truly serve all of its members, not just the interests of a tiny minority.